 The recognition that the story of Pinhas belongs to the priestly source allows and compels us to examine it against the backdrop of the priestly conception of qeṣep̱.

+It becomes clear that the story of Pinhas does not concern idol worship or intermarriage, but rather with the topic that is discussed and developed throughout P: strangers’ proximity to the holy.
+An examination of the story of Nadav and Avihu (Lev.
+10:1-7), the instructions preceding the journey (Num.
+1:48-54), and the act of Korah and his followers and the unfolding of events in its wake (Num.
+16A-17) reveals both the mechanism of qāṣap that is enacted when a strange flame or individuals approach the altar and its cult, and how the eruption of qāṣap can be prevented by a seemingly magical action by the priest.
+In both examples of qāṣap actually bursting forth—Pinhas, and before him Aaron (Num.
+17:6-15)—God’s own words testify that priestly action prevented the total destruction of the people.
+Like the prophet in other contexts, overall the priest aids YHWH navigate situations on a loss of control.
+However, he does so not by means of arguments but instead through a direct action that removes the qāṣap itself.

-Chapter 5: “Your People, Whom You Brought out of Egypt”: YHWH, Moses, Israel, and the Golden Calf in E and D
+Chapter 6: “These are Your Tents O Israel”: The Golden Calf and the Threat of Destruction in E and D

 Like the story of the spies in J, the story of the golden calf in Exodus 32 likewise includes YHWH’s declaration of his desire to destroy the people.
 The ascription of this story to E is unquestioned among scholars following the documentary hypothesis, and it is well rooted in the narrative context of the story of the transmission of the law in this source.
 However, many scholars have unjustifiably assumed that the conversation between YHWH and Moses about destroying the people (vv.
 7-14) is not an original part of the story; on account of the seeming duplication between it and a second conversation between them (vv.
 31-34), the generally accepted view, arrived at on stylistic grounds, is that it is a deuteronomic or deuteronomistic addition.
-In this chapter, however, I show that this position is unsupported, both in terms of the narrative flow and in terms of style.
+However, closer analysis shows that there is no duplication between the two conversations between YHWH and Moses: In their first conversation, YHWH admits to Moses that he wishes to destroy the people and changes his mind following Moses’ words.
+In the second conversation—in light of YHWH’s consolation at destroying the people and Moses’ recognition of the severity of the transgression—they discuss the possibility of “bearing” the transgression, and this time Moses’ request is denied and YHWH punishes the people for their transgression.